 + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + +

-If you are not yet saved, I want you to trust Jesus Christ now.
-He came down from Heaven to die on the Cross to pay the penalty for your sins.
+If you are not yet saved, I want you to trust Jesus Christ.
+He came down from Heaven to die on the Cross to pay the penalty for your sin.
 The moment you trust Jesus, His Blood will cleanse you from all sin.
-I pray that you will trust Jesus now.
+I pray that you will trust Jesus.